wjbuttoniv/Windows-Defender-Scans/README.md

 # Windows Defender Anti-virus: Basic Scanning Procedures

-This document provides an overview of essential actions within Windows Defender Antivirus, explaining the key steps to better understand the scanning process.

 ## Introduction

 The main purpose of this document is to explore the core functionalities of Windows Defender Antivirus, and to understand each action involved in scanning and interpreting threat reports.